The POTUS noted Stonewall in his 2013 inaugural address:

 Bebe Scarpie, Director of Queens Liberation Front, met at City Hall with the sponsors and QLF’s attorney, Richard Levidow, a week prior to the voting on the bill.
 Ms. Scarpie and attorney Levidow submitted to the above wording as an alternative to getting the bill passed.
 The clause, according to Mr. Levidow is unconstitutional and won’t hold up in court because of the “equal rights” protection of the US Constitution.
 “QLF gave in on being included in this piece of legislation because politicians were using the transvestite as a ‘scapegoat’ for not passing the bill,” says Lee Brewster, former director and founder of QLF.

 Queens Liberation Front won’t issue a formal statement on the bill until it is either passed or defeated, which looks possible as we go to press.

 And thus did the trans community fall on its own sword so that the gay community could enjoy a little equality.
 And so began a long and painful tradition of the cisgender GLB community throwing trans folk (of any and all stripes) under the bus, year after painful year.

-- Interview of Roy McCarthy by Vanessa Edwards Foster for the Texas Association for Transsexual Support (TATS), July, 1999
+- Interview with Roy McCarthy by Vanessa Edwards Foster for the Texas Association for Transsexual Support (TATS), July 1999

 - This interview comes from the Transgender Archives in Houston, Texas.